Macroeconomics

 Knowledge

-• Know national accounts and understand how different transactions are posted in the national accounts and foreign accounts
+• Explain national accounts and understand how different transactions are measured in the national accounts and balance of payments

-• Recognize macroeconomic fluctuations and the importance of expectations and frictions
+• Explain macroeconomic fluctuations and the importance of expectations and frictions

-• Understand possible effects of monetary and fiscal policy
+• Discuss possible effects of monetary and fiscal policy

-• Understand how the macroeconomic models relate to the Norwegian and international reality
+• Describe how the macroeconomic models relate to the recent developments in Norway and the international economy

 Skills

-• Be able to analyze key mechanisms for economic growth, including the role of certain policy measures
+• Analyse key mechanisms for economic growth, including the role of certain policy measures

-• Be able to use a model to describe how the economy is affected by supply and demand shocks
+• Use a model to describe how the economy is affected by supply and demand shocks

-• Be able to use a model to describe effects of fiscal and monetary policy
+• Use a model to describe effects of fiscal and monetary policy

-• Be able to use the models to analyze the effects of certain macroeconomic shocks in Norway and internationally
+• Use a model to analyse the effects of macroeconomic shocks in Norway and internationally

 General competence

-• Obtained an ability to understand key macroeconomic conditions, to participate in discussions on macroeconomic questions and with simple words be able to explain key macroeconomic mechanisms
+• Explain key macroeconomic conditions, to participate in discussions on macroeconomic questions and in simple terms, be able to explain key macroeconomic mechanisms

 • Know the challenges and possible solutions to long-term sustainability goals related to the welfare state, public finances and climate.